 The organisation that wants to hire 3,000 engineers wants to make their organisation attractive to engineers who think and act like digitally conceived businesses do.
 Having recruited someone of this ilk why would you subject that engineer who probably costs 100k pa to justify a 50p cost for his share of the tool?
 If a carpenter needed a new hammer would he need to justify the spend or is it a cost of doing business like the coffee machine is at the Bank?

 The correct and only way to govern this is to ensure the software being built is adding value, and organisations must quantify this at the appropriate level of granularity and regularity that satisfies the finance department.
 This is an example of a leading airline where this model is in place.

 So it works … its not theory.
 Engineers need to understand the anticipated revenue or cost saving to be realised by the feature they are building, or the piece of infrastructure they are provisioning.
 Its vital that engineers and finance people speak the same language… the language of value.

 Forget the benefits that the tool vendor can itemise.
-Just get the tools, motivate the engineers to be more productive, and lead them to understand the value of their output.
+Just get the tools, motivate the engineers to be more productive, and lead them to understand the value of their outcomes.

-If the output delivers value, why worry so much about the input?
+If the outcomes delivers value, why worry so much about the input?